 Gone are the days when all a park needed to be considered cool were a few trees, picnic benches, grass and, if you were lucky, a playground for the kiddos.
 Today, we demand more of our parks – exercise courses, lakes for fishing, hiking trails and safe places for our four-legged friends to run free.
 And while we’re at it, a garden filled with blooming flowers and native plants would be nice, too.
 Scottsdale answers the call with public parks and gardens that are fun, free and the ideal places for visitors and locals to soak up some warm Scottsdale sunshine.
-Here are seven of our favorites.
+Here are eight of our favorite Scottsdale parks and gardens to visi.

 One of nine parks along the 11-mile Indian Bend Wash Greenbelt, Chaparral Park offers 100 acres of fun for the whole family, including an inclusive playground tailored to children with physical, cognitive and sensory disabilities.
 Fitness buffs will appreciate the ballfields, sand volleyball courts and 10-station exercise course, while pup parents will love the three-acre dog park with separate areas for active and passive dogs.
 The park’s lagoon, which is open to fishing, canoeing and kayaking, is stocked with fish twice a month – trout in cooler months, catfish in warmer months.

 This local gem is completely hidden from the street, tucked along the eastern edge of Chaparral Park behind the dog park and baseball fields.
 More than 7,000 indigenous, low-water-use plants are showcased across the 5.5-acre garden, which features an easy walking path and terraced planters created from river rocks and iron mesh.
 Signage and an interactive plant guide will acquaint you with the cacti, succulents and flowering botanicals you’ll find along the way.

 If you’re traveling with children, this park is a must-see!
 In addition to lush lawns, mature trees, a shaded playground and plenty of picnic tables, the park boasts train rides on a 1/12-scale replica of the Paradise & Pacific Railroad.
 Carousel rides, model train exhibits and a train museum round out the fun.
 Note: The park is free, however, there is a nominal charge for train and carousel rides.